 39-THE PURE PERFUME OF THE GOSPEL (1)

+Right from the beginning, the Hail Mary has been the prayer of the simple. of the people of God who do not know how to read, were invited to recite, The faithful instead of the psalms, 150 Hail Marys grouped together in the mysteries of joy, sorrow and glory, thus tracing the life of Jesus.
+Even today these people, poor in knowledge but rich in faith, have a better knowledge of Mary and of God than well-educated people; they gain from this light which is born from the heart and from simplicity.
+All the saints walk in the procession of the, as well as the Popes we have known, like Benedict XVI, who recites the chaplet every day.
+In the company of these humble can be found great artists: Palestrina, Schubert, Gounod with their varied interpretations of the Ave Maria, and of very numerous paintings which have extolled Mary in the rhythm of the brushes.

+This short prayer is also the one most often recited.
+In Europe, Radio Maria begins its emissions early in the morning and many people gather together at the first morning recitation of the rosary.

+This great success was born of demand: “Is this prayer evangelical?”
+The response is: “Absolutely!”

-Right from the beginning, the Hail Mary has been the prayer of the simple.rhythm Hail Mary shows in five ascending steps and at the summit we find Jesus.
+The Hail Mary is full of the perfume of the Gospels, perfume which permeates and fills the Church.
+It places Jesus in the highest and most central part of the prayer.
+The first part of the Hail Mary shows in five ascending steps and at the summit we find Jesus.
 Having arrived at Jesus, the prayer stops for a moment, then changes to the choir.
 The steps arise from the angel’s greeting to the praise of the one full of grace, from the full of grace to the affirmation that God is with her, from the blessing of the Mother to the blessing of the child.
 Mary thus reveals the path leading to the Son, pedestal, monstrance of Jesus.

 5-And Jésus, the blessed fruit of your womb is blessed.